aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getFilterArea() {#getFilterArea--}

 <b>@deprecated.</b> Please use the 'filterArea' property instead.
-Gets the region of filter region.
+Gets the area of filter region.

 ```javascript
 getFilterArea() : CellArea;